The Harvey Weinstein story: From studio to courtroom in 40 years

 Jan.
 7, 2020 - Jury selection at Weinstein’s trial begins in New York.

+Feb.
+24, 2020 - Jury convicts Weinstein of sexually assaulting former production assistant Mimi Haleyi in 2006 and raping Jessica Mann, a onetime aspiring actress, in 2013.
+It acquits him on the most serious charge, predatory sexual assault, which carried a potential life sentence.

-Compiled by Diane Craft; Additional reporting by Gabriella Borter and Brendan Pierson; Editing by Noeleen Walder and Grant McCool
+Compiled by Diane Craft; Additional reporting by Gabriella Borter and Brendan Pierson; Editing by Noeleen Walder and Howard Goller